Walking and Driving Tours

 Manchester Historical Museum is now offering a free mobile tour of Manchester-by-the Sea to use on your mobile device or computer.
 Learn about the history of our town from its colonial farms and fishing times to the furniture making era and on to the Gilded Age.
 Visit 16 sites that include historic buildings and lovely outdoor spaces within the town’s center and the outskirts.

-This app can be downloaded to your mobile device from Apple or Google app stores.
+Download the app to your mobile device from Apple or Google app stores.
 Just type in Manchester-by-the-Sea Tour and install.
+Using a QR code reader on this QR symbol can also bring you to the app.
 This feature uses Google maps GPS to help you locate your position and all the site locations.
 You can also use the linkto use the tour on your computer.

 Self Guided Walking Tours of Historic Manchester, MA

 to download or use on your mobile devise

 The West Walk

 Central Street, Bridge Street, Ashland Avenue, Bennett Street

 Starts at the Town Common and includes the First Parish Congregational Church (1809) as well as several of the buildings that comprised Manchester’s original commercial center.
 The houses from Bridge Street to Ashland Avenue reflect the emerging affluence of the town and include outstanding examples of Greek Revival architecture.
 Along Ashland Avenue, there are several “stunning Victorian houses, and Bennett Street, the oldest ‘byway’ in town, was once an important thoroughfare to Beverly and points west.